BSW student handbook

 If you have any questions or concerns about anything related to school we encourage you to talk to your faculty advisor.
 Resources may exist which may not be familiar to you.
 You will find a list of commonly used campus services at the end of this handbook.

-Requirements for graduation with a BSW degree include completion of at least 120 credits with an overall grade-point average of 2.0 or higher and completion of all required social work courses (including the 6 credits in social work electives) with a “C” grade or higher in each course.
-(Please note that a grade of “B” or higher in all undergraduate social work classes is required for admission to the MSW Program.)
-Prior to the semester during which students are planning to graduate, they must complete an application for graduation with the university.
-Students should login to MyNevada and click on the MyAcademics link near the top left of the page and then click on Apply for Graduation with the MyDegree/Progress/Graduation category.
+Students must apply for graduation by the deadline of the semester they wish to graduate (March 1st for Spring, June 1st for Summer, and October 1st for Fall).
+Requirements for graduation with a BSW degree include completion of at least 120 credits with an overall grade-point average of 2.0 or higher, completion of University and major requirements and completion of all required social work courses (including the 6 credits of social work electives) with a “C” grade or higher in each course.
+(Please note that a grade of “B-” or higher in all undergraduate social work classes is required for admission to the Advanced Standing MSW Program.)
+Students within 12 credits of the requirements may apply to participate in a commencement ceremony outside of their official graduation term through the Office of Admissions and Records.

 UNR/Great Basin College 3 + 1 Collaborative BSW Program

 In collaboration with Great Basin College (GBC), the UNR School of Social Work has developed a 3 + 1 program for students interested in pursuing a BSW degree who reside in rural Nevada.
-Through this program, students complete the equivalent of the first three years of academic study at GBC and their final year as social work majors at UNR.
-Students in this program complete must of the University and Departmental core through GBC.
-After being accepted to UNR and the professional sequence of the BSW major, students complete their final coursework through UNR (no less than 30 upper division credits).
+Through this program, students complete the equivalent of the first three years of academic study at GBC, with dual enrollment at UNR in their sixth semester and their final year as social work majors at UNR.
+Students in this program complete most of the University and Departmental core through GBC.
+After being accepted to UNR and the professional sequence of the BSW major, students complete their final coursework through UNR (no less than 30 upper-division credits).
 Social work major courses will be delivered to students in the GBC service region through a variety of distance education modalities.

 Students who are interested in the UNR/GBC 3 + 1 Collaborative BSW Program should follow the same sequencing of courses as do pre-major students enrolled at UNR.
 Please refer to the BSW Curriculum Plan and the Transfer Agreement; University of Nevada, Reno and Great Basin College Bachelor of Social.